samshahw/Whatsapp-ExiFixer/README.md

 **nb.** WhatsApp backups store the images with a .JPEG or .JPG extension. but since the Apache Commons Imaging library cannot write in that format, the new images will have a .PNG extension; the file names will not be changed.

+This tool has been made possibile by an extensive use of the Apache Commons Imaging library.